nkraetzschmar/gardenlinux/docs/onie.md

 > **NOTE**
 >
 > ONIE also provides a demo NOS installer.
-You can build it using `make -j4 MACHINE=kvm_x86_64 demo`.
-You can find the source code at https://github.com/opencomputeproject/onie/tree/2021.08/demo.
+You can build it using `make -j4 MACHINE=kvm_x86_64 demo`
+>
+> You can find the source code at https://github.com/opencomputeproject/onie/tree/2021.08/demo

 To create a VM you need to install libvirt.
 And create a default libvirt network:

-    sudo apt-get install qemu-system libvirt-clients libvirt-daemon-system virtinst
+    sudo apt-get install -y qemu-system libvirt-clients libvirt-daemon-system virtinst

     cat <<EOF > default.xml
     <network>